OpenSLO/OpenSLO/README.md

       secretAccessKey: secretAccessKey
  ```

- Field `type` can't be omitted because reference to existing DataSource is not speciefed.
+ Field `type` can't be omitted because the reference to an existing DataSource is not specified.

 ---